Dear Fellow Travelers & Friends:

 What’s the best thing about your job?
 Watching other people react to situations I arrange.
 I guess I am a global voyeur.

 What three things would you bring to a desert island?
-A hat, rum libations and my wife.
+A hat, bottomless rum libations, and my wife.

 Worst ride on the back of any animal?
 I hate camels.

 Most embarrassing TV appearance?
-So many to choose from…this golden nugget that took place at 6:45AM one morning in LA ranks high, or low…:
+So many to choose from…this below golden nugget that took place at 6:45AM one morning in LA ranks high or low…:

 Best/Worst take-home souvenirs?
 Best: Regional sauces; Worst: Everything made in China.

 Best/Worst airport?
 Best: SIN (Singapore).
 You can go anywhere!
 Worst: LHR (Heathrow).
-Words cannot express.
+Words cannot express my frustrations there.

 Worst international drivers?
 Canadians, they are just so damn polite.
 Sorry.

 They say we are measured by the enemies we make: which enemies are you most proud of?
 United Airlines and Hilton brands…just terrible and should be shone at all costs.
-Throw in USA’s legacy airlines too – Delta, American and United – whose service is just abysmal compared to other global airlines.
+Throw in USA’s other two legacy airlines too – Delta and American – whose service is just abysmal compared to other global airlines.
 Just terrible.
-I wish the average flier knew how bad they really are.
+I wish the average flier knew how bad they really were.

 One of your guilty pleasures is?
-Playing solitaire.
+Playing Hearts online.
+I shoot the moon a lot!

 Aside from your spouse, who would be your perfect travel companion (living or dead, real or fiction)?
 Indiana Jones.
-He drinks, laughs at himself and knows stuff.
+He drinks and laughs at himself and knows stuff.
 Or maybe Will from Newsroom, ditto.
-Or Selma Hayek?
+Or Salma Hayek?

-Worst grade you got in school?
-I earned a D in high school sociology.
+The worst grade you got in school?
+I earned (sic) a D in high school sociology.
 Ironic really.

 Shower or bath?
 Shower.